Jerrryyy/hodaielab_wiki/computing/software.md

   define the bindpaths in the file `.bashrc` as `export SINGULARITY_BINDPATH=/localdata` so that future commands using data only in `/localdata` do not need another specification of the environment variable.

+3. In case specific singularity flags need to be passed when launching a command from `neurocommands`, the environment variable `neurodesk_singularity_opts` can be used.
+For example, in order to launch a graphical tool like `mrview`, first define `export neurodesk_singularity_opts="--nv"` to activate the singularity
+  GPU support.

 #### Example workflow